joshk0/quake3/README.md

 1. You should now have a directory `C:\Program Files (x86)\ioquake3\baseq3`.
 Place pak0.pk3 there.
 1. Launch ioquake3 from the Start Menu.
 1. When prompted for a cd-key, just press Accept.
-1. Setup > System to change your resolution.
-Only 4:3 modes are supported.
-Google around for 'quake 3 widescreen' to make additional modes available.

 ## Customize the game